darrenjkt/MS3D/README.md

 # MS3D
 This is the official code release for **MS3D: Leveraging Multiple Source Domains for Unsupervised Domain Adaptation in 3D Object Detection**

+MS3D is a framework to improve the performance of any 3D detector on an unseen dataset without requiring manual labelling.
+Our method does not require source-domain labels (i.e., source-free) and retains the original inference speed of the detector as we do not modify the detector architecture.

 ## Introduction

 Existing methods typically focus on adapting a single detector to the target domain, ignoring the fact that different detectors possess distinct expertise on different unseen domains.
 MS3D combines detectors from multiple source domains and temporal information to generate high-quality pseudo-labels for fine-tuning.